Max Kless

 A lane pattern makes the mode shift explicit without being heavy-handed:

-This is not a hard fork.
+This isn’t a hard fork.
 It’s lanes you can slip into and out of.

 Meta’s 2025 move to refresh Facebook’s Friends tab is lane separation at platform scale, a feed “made up entirely of content from your Facebook friends,” filtering out algorithmic recommendations.[4]
 The Verge summarized it more bluntly: a friends-only feed that ditches the junk.[5]